brianmaierjr/portfolio-old/about.md

 <h2 class="h3">Side Projects</h2>

 I always have a side project or two in the works.
 It keeps me on my toes and allows me to experiment with new techniques and technologies.
-Here are a few that have survived throught the years.
+Here are a few that have survived throughout the years.

 <h3 class="h4"><a href="http://147colors.com">147 Colors</a></h3>
 147 Colors is a tool built to help web designers and developers learn the 147 CSS color names that are available today.
 It is a tool that is used by thousands of people all over the world.